beefyfinance/beefy-dot-com/src/content/blog/introducing-bevelo-beefy-s-latest-escrowed-token.md

 ## Why should I lock VELO in return for beVELO?

-beVELO provides an ERC20 token you can stake in the beVELO Vault that auto-compounds VELO into more beVELO.
+beVELO provides an ERC20 token you can stake in the beVELO Vault.
+The Vault auto-compounds VELO into more beVELO.
 Another benefit for beVELO holders is the ability to exit their VELO position via the withdrawal reserve while also enjoying max locking of the veNFT.

 ## How do I withdraw my VELO?